CaptainStar10/Windows_10_Simulator_v0.0.1_--_indev/README.md

    The start button brings up the start menu.
 The second one opens settings which uses iframes to render the application.
 The settings application file is located int the 'html pages/Settings.html'.

 *ENJOY* and be patient.
 This project might take a while to finish =).

+*NOTE*:
+The wallpaper used for the desktop and the start button icon are *NOT* made by me, but found out randomly on the internet :P.